robolyst/osquant/content/gaussian_kernal_param_svr/index.md

 # Summary

-In this paper, we propose an algorithm for choosing kernel parameters in regression tasks which we call the *diagonal slope algorithm*.
+In this paper, I propose an algorithm for choosing kernel parameters in regression tasks termmed the *diagonal slope algorithm*.

-We test this algorithm on a variety of datasets using the Gaussian kernel and support vector regression.
-We find that the algorithm's accuracy is comparable to a grid search which represents the best possible result.
-However, we find that the algorithm's choice of the Gaussian kernel's bandwidth parameter is sometimes sensitive to changes in the training data.
+This algorithm was tested on a variety of datasets using the Gaussian kernel and support vector regression.
+The algorithm's accuracy is comparable to a grid search which represents the best possible result.
+However, the algorithm's choice of the Gaussian kernel's bandwidth parameter is sometimes sensitive to changes in the training data.

-Our results suggest that the speed gained from using the *diagonal slope algorithm* does not reduce performance, but it does sometimes reduce robustness.
+These results suggest that the speed gained from using the diagonal slope algorithm does not reduce performance, but it does sometimes reduce robustness.
 This algorithm can potentially be applied to kernels other than the Gaussian kernel and to kernels with more than one parameter.
 Such kernels will need to be a measure of similarity or be normalised.
 A normalised kernel represents the correlation of two points in feature space.

 # Appendices
 ## Appendix 1 - Row and column indices of a matrix cell